whymarrh/jeopardy-parser/README.md

 Jeopardy parser
 ===============

+Quick note: this project does **not** use semantic versioning (`python parser.py --version` outputs the last updated date of the script).

 What is this?
 -------------

-Extracts [Jeopardy!] clues from the [J!
-Archive] website and dumps them into a SQLite database for use elsewhere (no particular application is intended).
+This is a Python script to extract [Jeopardy!] clues from the [J!
+Archive] website and dump them into a SQLite database for use elsewhere (no particular application is intended).

-Python 2.7.5 and SQLite 3.7.12 are tested.
-Depends on BeautifulSoup 4 and the lxml parser.
+Python 2.7.5 and SQLite 3.7.13 on *nix have been tested and confirmed to work.
+Requires BeautifulSoup 4 and the lxml parser.

 Quick start
 -----------